FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 ..
 R8

-Let us first see how doctest works.
+First, let us see how doctest works.
 A docstring is used to document function.
 Along with the description, interactive interpretor session's input and output are also added.
-When executed doctest module pick up all such interactive examples, executes them and determines if the code runs as documented.
+When executed, the doctest module picks up all such interactive examples, executes them and determines if the code runs as documented.

 ..
 L8

-{{{switch to slide7 for 3 seconds and move to to slide8, Doctest for fibonacci.py}}}
+{{{switch to slide7 for 3 seconds and move to slide8, Doctest for fibonacci.py}}}

 ..
 R9

-To initiate doctest we need to import doctest module.
+To initiate doctest, we need to import the doctest module.
 Testmod automatically picks all sample sessions, executes them and compares with the documented output.
-Doctest doesn't give any output when all test pass, it complains only when any test fails.
+Doctest doesn't give any output when all the tests pass, it complains only when any test fails.

 ..
 L9